endpoints4s/endpoints4s/documentation/manual/src/main/paradox/algebras/json-entities.md

 These schemas can then be interpreted as documentation (by applying the `endpoints4s.openapi.JsonEntitiesFromSchemas` interpreter), or codecs (by applying a corresponding interpreter for your client or server, e.g.
-`endpoints4s.akkahttp.server.JsonEntitiesFromSchemas` to use an Akka HTTP server).
+`endpoints4s.pekkohttp.server.JsonEntitiesFromSchemas` to use an Pekko HTTP server).

 ## `JsonEntitiesFromCodecs`